 How Nahru Khan is making devotees smile at the Pashupatinath Temple

-Bhopal, June 13: Such examples of Hindu-Muslim unity have emerged in Mandsaur, Madhya Pradesh, which can be said that no one can divide our country on the basis of religion.

-When the nation is struggling in fighting against COVID-19 pandemic and everytime you switch on your television or open your newspaper to only get daily tally of coronavirus positive or death, this story will make you smile.
+Bhopal, June 13: When the nation is struggling in fighting against COVID-19 pandemic and everytime you switch on your television or open your newspaper to only get daily tally of coronavirus positive or death, this story will make you smile.

 The hero of the story Nahru Khan is a shining example of the Hindu-Muslim unity that the country can proud of.